 CEREC crowns are ceramic crowns that are built in our office with advanced CAD/CAM (Computer-Aided Design/Manufacturing) technology.
-Using CEREC, Dr. Michelle can create and place dental crowns in just a single appointment.
+Using CEREC, Dr. Hawthorne can create and place dental crowns in just a single appointment.
 There’s no need to see the dentist multiple times!
 Read on to learn more about the benefits and basics of CEREC, or contact us now to schedule your consultation.

 One of the biggest benefits of CEREC crowns is that you can get a crown in a day.
 Traditional crowns take at least 2 appointments over a period of 1-2 weeks or longer.

 CEREC uses a digital scanner, so there’s no need to use putty and trays to take physical molds of your teeth.
 Many patients find this process to be uncomfortable, so CEREC makes your visit easier.

 There’s no need to wear a temporary resin crown between your appointments.
 Your tooth will be repaired and restored in just a single day.

 To begin the process, Dr. Hawthorne will trim your tooth and scan it to capture a 3D image of your tooth and the surrounding area.

 Next, your 3D scan is uploaded into a computer.
 Dr. Hawthorne will design your crown, then place a block of porcelain in the CEREC machine, which will carve it into a crown in just a few minutes.

 Once your crown has been made, it will be checked to ensure it fits.
 Then, Dr. Hawthorne will bond it into place permanently, and you’ll be sent home.
 The entire process takes a single 1-2 hour appointment at our office.